 (1) For her, she presses through to the experience of God’s mercy.

-(2) For the disciples, they observe the difference between the Jewish leaders whose hearts are far from the Lord, and this Canaanite woman whose heart is toward the Lord.
-They have to be asking themselves about what this means for Israelites, for themselves, and for their future ministries as followers of Jesus.
+(2) For the disciples, they observe the differences between the Jewish leaders whose hearts are far from the Lord and this Canaanite woman whose heart is toward the Lord.
+They have learned (or are beginning to learn) to look beyond religion, ethnicity, social status, and gender to discern a person’s heart.

 Was Jesus insensitive, even rude, to the Canaanite woman?
-At first blush it appears that he was.
-Yet his final statement and action tells us something else was happening.
+At first blush, it appears that he was.
+Yet his final statement and action tell us something else was happening.

-What have you been hearing and seeing from this ‘argument’ that speaks into your life?
+What have you heard and seen from this ‘argument’ that speaks into your life?

 Photo credit: cropped portion of Jesus and the Syro-Phoenician woman (artist unknown).